 At first glance, the idea of cell phone separation anxiety can seem flippant.
 Could people being away from their phones actually cause extreme problems or stress?
 While it is not officially a clinical diagnosis yet, this is a thing and there is now a name for it: nomophobia (no-mobile phobia).

 The nature of cell phones has evolved tremendously.
-Early on cell phones were primarily used to make phone calls.
+Early on, cell phones were primarily used to make phone calls.
 The advancement of cell phones has contributed to mobile devices becoming an extension of ourselves.
 Cell phones provide a channel and way into a range of interactions, websites, information, content, and services which were previously not so easily accessed.

 The sophisticated features of phones have contributed to this increased attachment and dependence.
 Specifically, the customization of content available through this technology fosters this interaction and sense of dependence.
-Our phones become such an integrated part of our lives in ways beyond just communicating with people.
+Our phones have become such an integrated part of our lives and in ways beyond just communicating with people.
 The infinite resources that are available instantaneously fuels our need to be consistently plugged into our devices.

 Researchers propose that the key anxiety provoking aspect of being without a phone may be related to FOMO (Fear of missing out).
-This is likely to be most common with teens, as so much of their social lives are streamed through their phones.
+This is likely to be most common with teens, as so much of their social lives take place through their phones.
 They can experience persistent concern about what they are missing by not being connected and checking posts.
 For some, this can cause significant anxiety and even symptoms of panic.
 In some situations, the thought of even being without their phones can cause some to experience such fear and anxiety.

 Consumer driven organizations study these behaviors in great depth.
 They research patterns of behaviors in an attempt to increase customer usage and drive new business.
 This data is used to inform how services and products are marketed.
 Marketers study the compulsive patterns of cell phone users and find ways to capitalize on these trends.